 Is a Passport or Visa Required for Chile?

-Canadian nationals using Canadian passports do not need a visa to visit Chile as a tourist or business traveler.
+Canadian nationals using Canadian passports do not need a visa to visit Chile as a tourist or business traveller.

 Chile Entry Requirements |